This post may contain affiliate links. Please see our disclosure policy.

-- Roast beef: Thin-sliced, rare, roast beef from the deli is the best choice for this panini.
-If you have it available in your area, Boar’s Head brand is a great choice.
-They produce a few top-round varieties including a low-sodium version for those keeping an eye on their daily sodium intake.
+- ROAST BEEF: Thin-sliced, rare, roast beef from the deli is the best choice for this panini.
+Boar’s Head brand makes several tasty top-round varieties – including a low-sodium version that you can season to taste if you want.

-- Torpedo rolls: Small torpedo/hoagie rolls with a slightly chewy crust are the best for this panini.
+- ROLLS: Small torpedo/hoagie rolls with a slightly chewy crust are the best for this panini.
 They will crisp lightly on the outside and stay soft in the middle.

 How to Make Roast Beef Panini

 Panini (the plural of panino) is simply the Italian word for “sandwiches,” which are commonly grill-pressed and served for lunch in Italy.
-You don’t really need to own any special equipment to make them because all you’re looking to achieve is a compressed interior to fuse the flavors, a toasty exterior on the bread, and nicely melted cheese.
-Here are some ideas for making panini without a press:
+Although panini makers are convenient and make nice grill marks, don’t think you need one to make a great panini.
+The only goal is to fuse the flavors, toast the outside of the bread, and melt the cheese.
+Here are some tips for success:

-- Use a heavy pan that distributes heat evenly.
-Cast iron grill pans or skillets, stainless steel, or carbon steel are all good choices.
+- USE A HEAVY PAN: Cast iron grill pans or skillets, stainless steel, or carbon steel are all good choices.
 Avoid nonstick.

-- Use a pastry brush to lightly coat the outside of your bread or rolls with oil or melted butter.
-You don’t want a heavy coating as you would use on grilled cheese.
+- COAT THE OUTSIDE OF THE BREAD: Use a pastry brush to lightly coat the outside of your bread or rolls with oil or melted butter.
+Don’t apply a heavy coating as you would use for grilled cheese.

-- Preheat your pan over medium heat before adding the sandwiches.
+- PREHEAT THE PAN: Preheating your pan over medium heat before adding the sandwiches gives the bread an instant sear for better a better crisp.

-- Apply firm pressure on the sandwiches or weigh them down with a pot lid that is smaller than the diameter of the pan you’re using, an aluminum foil-covered brick, or a hand-held, cast iron grill press (see below)
+- WEIGH DOWN THE SANDWICHES: Apply firm pressure to the sandwiches by weighing them down with a pot lid that is smaller than the diameter of the pan you’re using.
+You can also use a foil-covered brick, or a hand-held, cast iron grill press.

-- Check the sandwiches after a minute or two.
-The idea is to get a crisp crust on the outside of your bread or rolls and melt the cheese inside the sandwich while maintaining a tender texture on the interior of the bread.
+- CHECK FOR DONENESS: Check your sandwiches after about 2 minutes.
+The idea is to get a crisp crust on the outside of your bread or rolls and melt the cheese inside the sandwich while keeping a tender texture on the interior of the bread.

 Ingredients